-Updated Global Initiative for Obstructive Lung Disease (GOLD) strategy for the Diagnosis, Management and Prevention of Chronic Obstructive Pulmonary Disease.
+Updated Global Initiative for Obstructive Lung Disease (GOLD) strategy for the Management and Prevention of Chronic Obstructive Pulmonary Disease.

 Pulmonary rehabilitation (PR) has demonstrated physiological, symptom-reducing, psychosocial, and health economic benefits for patients with chronic respiratory diseases, yet it is underutilized worldwide.
 The aim of this statement is to enhance the implementation, use, and delivery of pulmonary rehabilitation to suitable individuals.

 This American Thoracic Society and European Respiratory Society statement reviews limb muscle dysfunction which is a key systemic consequence of COPD impacting on physical activity, exercise tolerance, quality of life, and even survival.

 Pulmonary rehabilitation reduces breathlessness, increases exercise capacity, and improves quality of life in patients with chronic obstructive pulmonary disease (COPD).
 This Statement from the American Thoracic society and European Respiratory society provides a detailed update in the science and evolution of the concept of pulmonary rehabilitation.

 Current evidence on the efficacy of insertion of endobronchial valves for lung volume reduction in emphysema shows some clinical and quality-of-life benefits.
 The U.K. National Institute for Health and Clinical Excellence (NICE) recommends they should only be used with special arrangements for clinical governance, consent and audit or research.

 Canadian Thoracic Society (CTS) guidelines on quality of spirometry testing in primary care